estesnr/tomeGoblin/README.md

 4/28/2022: <br />
 Added Ability Bonuses to race selection. <br />
-Added Goblin laugh and sprite animation
+Added Goblin laugh and sprite animation <br />

+4/30/2022: <br />
+Fixed a bug with the Goblin's Animation <br />
+Completed the Equipment Entries <br />